Vodafone wins India tax battle, shares rise

 CUT-THROAT COMPETITION

-Vodafone is the largest overseas corporate investor in India but has come to symbolise the perils foreign firms face doing business in the country.
+Vodafone is the largest overseas corporate investor in India but has come to symbolize the perils foreign firms face doing business in the country.

-The company has made India the centrepiece of its fast-growing emerging markets portfolio, designed to balance out slowing growth in more mature European territories.
+The company has made India the centerpiece of its fast-growing emerging markets portfolio, designed to balance out slowing growth in more mature European territories.

 But while it became India's third-largest mobile carrier by subscribers, Vodafone took an impairment charge of $3.56 billion on its Indian operations in 2010 due to cut-throat competition and skyrocketing spectrum costs.